 In 2019, flatbed trucks were involved in 6,764 injury crashes or 11.1 percent of large truck injury accidents, and 12,698 towaway crashes or 11.5 percent of large truck towaway accidents.

 Contact a Truck Crash Attorney in Lexington Now

 If you sustained serious injuries or your loved one was killed in a flatbed truck accident in Lexington or another community in Kentucky, you are going to want to take quick action to seek legal representation.
 Let Minner Vines Moncus Injury Lawyers deal with the insurance company for you.

 Our firm will meet with you in your home or hospital room when you are unable to come to our office.
-Call (859) 550-2900 or contact us online to receive a free consultation.
+Contact us online to receive a free consultation.